-Elected into the Baseball Hall of Fame in 1971, he became the first inductee from the Negro Leagues.
+Pitcher who was elected into the Baseball Hall of Fame in 1971, becoming the first inductee from the Negro Leagues.

-He was the oldest rookie to play Major League Baseball at the age of forty-two, and he would play until the age of forty-seven.
+He became the oldest rookie to play Major League Baseball at the age of forty-two, and he would play until the age of forty-seven.

 He played against Joe Dimaggio right before he joined the Yankees.